autopkg/hansen-m-recipes/SharedProcessors/README.md

 These shared processors are for use in AutoPkg recipies.

 ## Processors for Windows Software

 ### HachoirMetaDataProvider.py
 - uses the Hachoir MetaData python library to get version information from EXE files

 ### MSIVersionProvider.py
-- uses the lessmsi application and wine to get version information from MSI files
+- uses the wine and lessmsi application and wine to get version information from MSI files.
+Depreciated 02/2020.

 ### MSIInfoVersionProvider.py
 - uses the msitools and misinfo tool to get version information from MSI files https://wiki.gnome.org/msitools